 The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
 3506 (c)(2)(A)).

 Written comments must be submitted on or before September 16, 2002.

-Direct all written comments to Jennifer Jessup, Departmental Paperwork Clearance Officer, Department of Commerce, Room 6616, 14th and Constitution Avenue NW., Washington, DC 20230 (or via the Internet at JJessup@doc.gov.
+Direct all written comments to Madeleine Clayton, Departmental Paperwork Clearance Officer, Department of Commerce, Room 6086, 14th and Constitution Avenue NW, Washington DC 20230 (or via Internet at MClayton@doc.gov).Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 The information is used to monitor the hunt and to ensure that quotas are not exceeded.
-The information is also provided to the IWC, which uses it to monitor compliance with its requirements.
+The information is also provided to the International Whaling Commission, which uses it to monitor compliance with its requirements.

 II.
 Method of Collection

 Reports may be made by phone or fax.
 Information on equipment marks must be made in writing.
 No form is used.

 Affected Public: Individuals or households; State, Local, or Tribal Government.